 Wheat bran is the hard outer layer of wheat (Triticum aestivum) grains.
 Along with wheat germ (the embryo), wheat bran is an integral part of the whole grain; both are removed during milling in the production of refined flour.
 Wheat bran is a very good dietary source of ferulic acid, insoluble fiber, niacin, selenium and vitamin B6.

-In addition, wheat bran is a source of other B vitamins, including folate, riboflavin, thiamin and pantothenic acid, as well as enterolactone and some vitamin E. Wheat bran also contains phytic acid, an anti-nutrient which limits the bioavailability of minerals such as iron, zinc and calcium that are found in wheat bran as well.
+In addition, wheat bran is a source of other B vitamins, including folate, riboflavin, thiamin and pantothenic acid, as well as enterolactone and some vitamin E. Wheat bran also incorporates the heavy metal cadmium, in addition to phytic acid, an anti-nutrient which limits the bioavailability of minerals such as cadmium, as well as iron, zinc and calcium that are found in wheat bran as well.

 Wheat bran has been shown to have antioxidant properties.
 Cereal fiber (including bran) intake has been shown to be associated with lower risks of diabetes and cardiovascular disease.
 Consumption of wheat bran has also been found to be associated with lower risk of colon cancer.
 Note that a separate webpage covers the effects of eating bread on breast cancer risk.